napari/napari/docs/howtos/layers/points.md

 select.
 You can quickly select the select points tool by pressing the `S` key when the points layer is selected.

-You can select all the points in the currently viewed slice by clicking the `A` key if you are in select mode.
+Additionally, you can select all the points in the currently viewed slice by pressing the `A` key and all the points in the layer (across all slices) using `Shift-A`.
+Note: Pressing either keybinding again will toggle the selection, so you can select all points in a layer and the *deselect* points from a slice.

 Once selected you can delete the selected points by clicking on the delete button in the layer controls panel or pressing the delete key.